zitadel/zitadel/docs/docs/guides/integrate/identity-providers/github.md

 This guides shows you how to connect GitHub or GitHub Enterprise as an identity provider in ZITADEL.

 :::info
-In ZITADEL you can connect an Identity Provider (IdP) like an GitHub to your instance and provide it as default to all organizations or you can register the IdP to a specific organization only.
+In ZITADEL you can connect an Identity Provider (IdP) like GitHub to your instance and provide it as default to all organizations or you can register the IdP to a specific organization only.
 This can also be done through your customers in a self-service fashion.
 :::

 ## Prerequisite